grahamheather/CS4320FinalProject/README.md

   - [Architecture diagram](Architecture.pdf)
   - [Architecture diagram notes](Architecture_Documentation.md)

-Video Demonstration of the Product can be found at [this URL](https://www.youtube.com/watch?v=cHjfIKJyl5w&t=44s).
+Video Demonstration of the Product can be found [here](https://www.youtube.com/watch?v=cHjfIKJyl5w&t=44s).

 A summary of ideas explored for the final project can be found [here](Ideas/Ideas.md).